LeeRoy Yarbrough: Later career and life

-On a Thursday evening in February 1980, Yarbrough and his mother, Minnie were watching TV together when out of nowhere, Yarbrough would say "Mother, I hate to do this to you."
-Minnie replied, "What do you mean?"
-Yarbrough would proceed to strangle his mother, who was only saved by a nephew who had heard the screams and hit Yarbrough with a jelly jar on the head.
-A few minutes later, police arrested Yarbrough with charges of first-degree attempted murder for trying to kill his 65-year-old mother, plus assault on a police officer.
-Yarbrough was committed to the Florida State Hospital at Chattahoochee by Judge Hudson Oliff of Jacksonville on March 7, 1980, after he was tried for attempted first-degree murder of his mother and battery to a law-enforcement officer.
-His mother, Minnie Yarbrough, testified that he had walked up to her and started strangling her for no reason.
+Police arrested Yarbrough with charges of first-degree attempted murder for trying to kill his 65-year-old mother, plus assault on a police officer.
+Yarbrough was committed to the Florida State Hospital at Chattahoochee by Judge Hudson Oliff of Jacksonville on March 7, 1980.
 Judge Oliff ruled that Mr. Yarbrough was not guilty of attempted murder because he was unable to distinguish right from wrong at the time of the incident.